DathaCode/csv-user-automation/README.md

 * No retry logic for failed requests
 * One-by-one user processing (not optimized for speed)

-### Future Ideas
+### Suggestions for improving the script

-* ✅ Regex-based email validation
+*  Regex-based email validation
-* 🔁 Retry API calls on failure
+*  Retry API calls on failure
-* 🧵 Multi-threading or batching
+*  Multi-threading or batching
-* 📊 Progress bar for large CSV files
+*  Progress bar for large CSV files
-* ⚙️ Config via `.env` or YAML
+*  Config via `.env` or YAML

 ---